bootstraponline/rspec_flake/readme.md

 A nokogiri SAX parser is used to read the junit xml into a hash keyed on location.
 After that the hash is rewritten and passed to XmlSimple for serilization to xml.

+The value of `errors` is hardcoded to 0 in `jarjuf` because rspec records failures and errors are considered a type of failure.